 A personal loan makes sense if you can qualify for it with a better interest rate than what you are currently paying, thereby saving you money over the long run while simplifying your finances into one single monthly payment.
 You should also be committed to making the payments in full and on time every month for the duration of the loan.

-The interest rate on an unsecured personal loan could vary between 3.99% to 30% depending on multiple factors, including your credit score and debt-to-income ratio.
+The interest rate on an unsecured personal loan could vary between single digits to 36% depending on multiple factors, including your credit score and debt-to-income ratio.
 Keep in mind: The interest rate doesn’t take other fees into account.
 Your loan’s APR may be a better indicator of your cost of borrowing, depending on the lender.

 They would only have a negative impact on your credit score if you are unable to make the monthly payments in full and on time.
 Hard credit inquiries from applying for a personal loan can also cause a dip in your score (typically about five points, according to FICO) and will remain on your credit reports for two years.
 Otherwise, showing a history of making payments on time can demonstrate your reliability as a borrower and could boost your credit score in the long run.